The Best Multimeters for DIYers and Pros

 If you prefer reading an analog dial, the Tekpower Analog Multimeter boasts a backlight for easy reading in low-light situations.
 The meter operates on two AA batteries (not included) and will run up to 10 continuous hours before needing a battery change.
 The Tekpower tests both AC and DC for voltage, current, and resistance, and it comes with standard probes.
-Reviewers praise this multimeter for its ease of use and accuracy in testing household items, such as portable tools, appliances, and electrical outlets.
+In a nutshell, it’s easy to use and accurate in testing such things as portable tools, appliances, and electrical outlets.

 Perfect for testing circuit board resisters and diodes, the Greenlee DM-45 Multimeter is top choice for electronics hobbyists and computer repair technicians.
 The digital multimeter features auto-ranging capability so you won’t have to guess at the current you’re testing and it comes with standard black and red probes.
 The Greenlee operates on a 9-volt battery (included) and tests AC/DC voltage, resistance, and current, in addition to capacitance and temperature.

-3. BEST FOR AUTOS: Fluke 88 V/A Automotive Multimeter
+4. BEST FOR AUTOS: Fluke 88 V/A KIT Automotive Multimeter Combo Kit

-5. BEST FOR PROS: Fluke 87V/E2 Industrial Multimeter
+5. BEST FOR PROS: Fluke 87V/E2 Industrial Electrician Combo Kit